fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 15.2.5 =
+Fixes bugs around escaping data before it is output.
+Bug fix when loading saved setting Singles Contact Form when the user has chosen a WPForms form.

 = 15.2.4 =
 Fixes bugs when add-ons check for updates from multisite installations.
 Fixes a bug when saving payment and payment frequency in the Classic Editor.
 Fixes bugs around sanitizing and escaping data before using it.